 6. What do you do if you have unavoidable food waste?

 Tea bags, egg shells, peelings should all go into your brown food waste bin so they can be transformed into energy for Bristol.
 Don’t have a bin or caddy?
-Order one here or call 0117 922 2100.
+Order one on the Bristol City Council website.